Hierro (film)

-Hierro is a 2009 psychological thriller directed by Gabe Ibáñez and starring Elena Anaya, Kaiet Rodríguez, Bea Segura, and Andrés Herrera.
+Hierro is a 2009 psychological thriller film directed by Gabe Ibáñez and written by Javier Gullón.
+It stars Elena Anaya.

 Plot

 Six months after her young son Diego mysteriously disappears while travelling by ferry to the island of El Hierro, Maria is finally overcoming the pain of her loss.
 However, a phone call notifying her of the discovery of a child's body on the island forces her to go back to the island.
 Her return to the sinister island full of malevolent characters marks the beginning of a nightmarish journey where she learns that "some mysteries should never be revealed".